-- DCRM de-scoped the social vulnerability assessment and instead, is incorporating the social vulnerability assessment completed in 2014 into the new Better Building Practices strategy. - Sea level rise scenarios and coastal flooding scenarios for Saipan were completed in 2017.
+- DCRM descoped the social vulnerability assessment and instead will incorporate the 2015 social vulnerability assessments into the new Better Building Practices strategy. - Sea level rise scenarios and coastal flooding scenarios for Saipan were completed in 2017.
 Six revised sea level extremes and flooding thresholds were created based on the 2017 updates to NOAA sea level trend analysis and the global and regional Sea Level Rise Scenarios for the United States.
-The resulting spatial data has been published into DCRM's Open Data Portal, Climate & Hazards Viewer, and Public Permitting App, and has been incorporated into the SSG Guidance and review matrix for project scoping and prioritization purposes.
+The resulting spatial data has been published into DCRM's Open Data Portal, Climate & Hazards Viewer, and Public Permitting App.
 Tinian and Rota sea level rise scenarios are currently in progress employing similar methodology and should be completed near the end of 2020.

-This data will be included in the Permitting App and the SSG matrix review resources when QA/QC has been completed. - DCRM determined that it would not create a specific coastal hazards guidance plan, but rather would incorporate the coastal hazards data into the products resulting from Strategy 1
+• DCRM determined that it would not create a specific coastal hazards guidance plan, but rather would incorporate the coastal hazards data into the products resulting from Strategy 1 (see below).